charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 - Create a new GitHub account if you don't have one already
 - Use an existing GitHub account.
 - Sign up for the Github [student pack][github-edu]
-	- The student pack might take a few days to set up
+	- The student pack might take a few days to set up, but I believe the delay is shorter than it used to be.
 	- Even though there is a delay, apply anyway.
+	- With the student pack you can create private repositories for free.

 ## Git Account BitBucket